 About Voter Registration

 Voter Registration forms can be completed online at the California Secretary of State website.
-They are also available at libraries, post offices, and the Elections office.
+Paper Voter Registration forms are also available at libraries, post offices, and the Election Divison.
 You may request to have a form mailed to you at (707) 253-4321 or email the Election Division..

 Who Can Vote